The Ultimate Guide to Choosing the Right CMS: Pros and Cons of Top Content Management Systems

 Top 5 Open Source Content Management Systems

 There is no simple answer to the question of which CMS is best, it depends on individual user preferences and needs.
-There are hundreds of content management systems out there.
 Many CMSs are open source software and each of them has its own strengths and weaknesses.
 The top 5 open source CMS are:

 1. WordPress – From a Blog System to a CMS

 WordPress was originally designed as a blogging system.
 It combines two areas of application in one piece of software.
-For the basic installation, various extensions (plug-ins) are available, which expand the system to a full-fledged content management system.
+For the basic installation, various Plug-ins (Extensions) are available, which expand the system to a full-fledged content management system.
 With a 65% market share, WordPress is the undisputed market leader among Open Source CMS.

 WordPress is suitable for blogs and small to medium-sized websites.
 However, if there is a lot of traffic on the website, the demands on the database server are high.